fjij/kangaroo/README.md

 ## Features 🤩

 #### The Basics ✅
-Tip other users, deposit and withdraw ETH and ERC-20 tokens from your Layer 2 wallet.
+Tip other users, deposit and withdraw ETH and ERC-20 tokens to your Layer 2 wallet.

 #### Layer 2 Native 2️⃣